 We have a specific intersection or neighborhood in mind.
 Can we select the location?

 Yes!
-Just tell us the site you prefer, and we will coordinate for city approval.
-If for some reason the city rejects the site (for example, because they plan to replace the cabinet soon) we will get information on alternate sites nearby to recommend.
+Just tell us the site you prefer, and we will coordinate for approval.
+If for some reason the city or other entity rejects the site (for example, because they plan to replace the cabinet soon) we will get information on alternate sites nearby to recommend.
 You can also suggest a several locations initially, in ranked order.
+For cabinets in the city of Houston, submit an inquiry form online.

 We have a certain artist in mind.
 Can we recommend or select the artist for our Mini Mural?